Skip to main content

 Small Grants Program

 The Whatcom CD and Whatcom County Public Works have partnered together to bring a funding opportunity to manure producers in priority water quality watersheds of Whatcom County.
 Small grants up to $4,500 are available for eligible Best Management Practices on farms who have completed a site assessment and have developed a Farm Plan with Whatcom CD farm planning staff.
-If you are interested in learning more, please contact us: 360-526-2381 or ccheever@whatcomcd.org
+If you are interested in learning more, please contact us: FarmTeam@WhatcomCD.org

 Eligible Best Management Practices Include: